• Skip to primary navigation

 close up of white chocolate brazil nut energy balls, one with bite taken out

-Satisfy your sweet tooth in a healthy way with these chocolate brazil nut balls.
+Satisfy your sweet tooth with these chocolate brazil nut balls.
 They’re no-bake, only five ingredients and so good for you!

 I like to think of these vegan chocolate energy balls as little candies.
 They’re chocolatey, crunchy, salty and sweet.
 They kinda remind me of healthier ferrero rochers and I loooove them.